 Toddler Monitor Tells You When Your Kid Tries To Leave Their Bedroom

 When it comes to keeping tabs on your kid, there are plenty of baby monitors out there.
 Video, audio, wearable ⏤ you name it, they’ve got it.
-But what happens when that contained little newborn sprouts walking legs and hits the bricks with the unquenchable curiosity of a popular cartoon monkey?
+But what happens when that contained little newborn baby sprouts walking legs and hits the bricks with the unquenchable curiosity of a popular cartoon monkey?
 Short of slapping a house-arrest bracelet on their ankle (they don’t make ’em that small), you can never tell if they’re heading to Mexico to find Andy Dufresne.
-Unless you have a Toddler Monitor, that is.
+Unless you have the Decco Toddler Monitor, that is.

 (Pre-order for May 2017)